mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/workspaces/applications/catalog-applications/spark-operator/index.md

 You can find generic installation instructions for workspace catalog applications on the [Application Deployment topic](../application-deployment).

-For details on custom configuration for the operator, please refer to the [Spark Operator Helm Chart documentation](https://github.com/mesosphere/spark-on-k8s-operator/blob/d2iq-master/charts/spark-operator-chart/README.md).
+For details on custom configuration for the operator, refer to the [Spark Operator Helm Chart documentation](https://github.com/mesosphere/spark-on-k8s-operator/blob/d2iq-master/charts/spark-operator-chart/README.md).

 ## Sample override config

-<p class="message--note"><strong>NOTE: </strong>Make sure to configure your AppDeployment with desired override configmap</p>
+<p class="message--note"><strong>NOTE: </strong>Ensure you configure the AppDeployment with the appropriate override configmap</p>

 -   Using UI